C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 }
 ```

-> Here, we created a variable array named `notes` as a property of `NoteStore` and pre-populated it with three Strings.
+> Here, we created a variable array named `notes` as a property of type `NoteStore` and pre-populated it with three Strings.
 We then used `map` with it's closure syntax to transform our Strings into Notes.
 >
 > We also imported the **Combine** framework, conformed to the **ObservableObject** protocol, and marked our notes property as **@Published**.
 This is all so that we can use our `NoteStore` later as an **Environment Object**.
 Read more about Environment Objects [here](https://www.hackingwithswift.com/quick-start/swiftui/whats-the-difference-between-observedobject-state-and-environmentobject), and read more about Observable Objects [here](https://www.hackingwithswift.com/quick-start/swiftui/observable-objects-environment-objects-and-published).
+>
+> `ObservableObject` and `@Published` provide a general-purpose Combine publisher that you use when there isn't a more specific Combine publisher for your needs.

-Now, with our notes model ready we will take advantage of SwiftUI to create an interface.
+Now, with our notes model ready, we can start building our UI using SwiftUI.
 We will be using a List to display the content.

 ## Displaying Notes Using a List